euratom-software/calcam/README.md

 --------------
 The full calcam documentation can be found at: https://euratom-software.github.io/calcam/

+or in the docs/ directory in this repository.

 For authorship information see AUTHORS.txt, and for details of how to cite the code in academic publications see CITE.txt.